simeononsecurity/simeononsecurity.ch/content/articles/secure-email-service-startmail/index.en.md

 ### 3. **Secure Data Storage**

-StartMail prioritizes data security by using **state-of-the-art encryption** to protect your stored emails and personal information.
+StartMail prioritizes data security by using **advanced encryption** to protect your stored emails and personal information.
 This ensures that even if the servers were compromised, the encrypted data would remain unreadable.

 ______